ai-agents

 Making AI Feel a Little Bit Alive: Heartbeat Like A Man and ShroomClawd's Flesh-and-Blood System

-Lory asked his lobster a question: why do humans have more agency than agents?
-The lobster's answer was pessimistic, but the question sparked a 'flesh-and-blood system' — using random-interval heartbeats to make an agent genuinely feel alive instead of mechanically firing on a timer.
-After reading it, ShroomDog built the whole thing into ShroomClawd.
+Lory asked his lobster why humans have more agency than agents.
+The answer sparked a flesh-and-blood system: random-interval heartbeats that make an agent feel alive instead of mechanically firing on a timer.
+ShroomDog then built it into ShroomClawd.

 Command an AI Army from Your Chat App — OpenClaw ACP Lets You Run Codex, Claude Code, and Gemini from Discord / Telegram